-Deike holds a Juris Doctor (law degree) from Monash University.
-She also holds a Graduate Diploma of Legal Practice from the College of Law and is admitted as a Lawyer to the Supreme Court of Victoria.
-Deike is also admitted as a Solicitor to the High Court of Australia.
+Deike holds a Juris Doctor (Master of Laws degree) from Monash University.
+She also holds a Graduate Diploma of Legal Practice from the College of Law and is admitted as a Lawyer to the Supreme Court of Victoria and the High Court of Australia.

-In her spare time, Deike enjoys cooking and baking as well as walking her dogs.
+When she is not working, Deike enjoys cooking, baking and painting as well as walking her dog.

 Accreditations & Memberships